Strong-AI-Lab/emotion/README.md

 # Speech Emotion Recognition
-This repository contains scripts for processing various emotional speech datasets, and training machine learning models on these datasets.
+This repository contains scripts for processing emotional speech datasets, and training machine learning models on the datasets.

 ## Datasets
 See [`datsets/README.md`](datasets/README.md) for more information about